Nicolas Durand de Villegagnon

 Nicolas Durand, sieur de Villegagnon, also Villegaignon (1510 – 9 January 1571) was a commander of the Knights of Malta, and later a French naval officer (vice-admiral of Brittany) who attempted to help the Huguenots in France escape persecution, before turning against them due to Eucharistic disputes.

-A notable public figure in his time, Villegagnon was a mixture of soldier, scientist, explorer, adventurer and entrepreneur.
-He fought pirates in the Mediterranean and participated in several wars.
+A notable public figure in his time, Villegagnon was a mixture of soldier, explorer, and adventurer.
+He fought pirates in the Mediterranean and participated in several campaigns against the Ottoman Empire.

+Early life

-Villegagnon was born in Provins, Seine et Marne, France, a nephew of Philippe Villiers de L'Isle-Adam, Grand Master of the Order of Malta.
-He was received as a Knight of the Order in 1521.
+Villegagnon was born in Provins, France in 1510.
+He was educated in Paris and received a law degree at Orleans.
+In 1531, he joined the Knights of Malta where his uncle, Philippe Villiers de L'Isle-Adam, was grand-master.

 Ottoman campaigns in the Mediterranean and in Scotland

 Nicolas de Villegagnon fought in numerous campaigns against the Ottoman Empire.
+The Franco-Ottoman alliance kept France out of direct confrontation with the Turks but Villegagnon fought on behalf of the Order of Malta, a Catholic military order which aligned with Charles V against the Ottomans.

-Although the French usually refrained from participating in actions against the Ottomans, due to the Franco-Ottoman alliance, Villegagnon's first allegiance was with the Order of Malta, which generally supported the Habsburgs and fought the Ottomans.
-Villegagnon participated in the ill-fated expedition against Algiers in 1541.
-He also fought against the Ottomans in Hungary in 1542 following the Siege of Buda (1541) until 1546.
+In 1534, he served in the fleet assembled off of Majorca by Charles V in preparation for an attack on Tunis and the Ottoman fleet led by Hayreddin Barbarossa.
+In 1541, Villegagnon participated in the expedition against Algiers where he was wounded.
+After living in Rome for a while, he fought against the Ottomans from 1542 to 1546.

-In 1548, he commanded the French naval fleet that took Mary, Queen of Scots, then five years old, to France, since she was promised to marry the Dauphin of France.
+In 1548, he commanded a French naval expedition that took five-year-old Mary, Queen of Scots to France after she was promised to marry the Dauphin of France.
 This was a daring operation, covertly sailing galleys around Scotland, while the English fleet was expecting an attack from the other direction.
-After setting out from Dumbarton Castle, the French ships were forced by an adverse wind back into the Firth of Clyde, and anchored at the "road of Lamlash", beside the Holy Island, before making a successful voyage to Roscoff.
+After setting out from Dumbarton Castle with Mary, the French ships were forced by an adverse wind back into the Firth of Clyde, and anchored at the roadstead of Lamlash", before finally reaching Roscoff, France.

-Back in Scotland in March 1549, in February he helped capture Ferniehirst Castle from the English.
+Back in Scotland in February 1549, he helped capture Ferniehirst Castle from the English.
 The commanders then discussed their next move.
-Nicolas insisted they should halt and build a fortification at Roxburgh and decided the best position.
-The Scottish high command held a vote which was inconclusive, but finally, after the intervention of the French ambassador Henri Cleutin, Nicolas's plan was adopted.
+Villegagnon insisted they should halt and build a fortification at Roxburgh and decided the best position.
+The Scottish high command held a vote which was inconclusive, but finally, after the intervention of the French ambassador Henri Cleutin, Villegagnon's plan was adopted.

 Commanding the Knights in Mdina, Villegagnon helped repel the Ottomans at Malta in 1551 before they went on to lead the Invasion of Gozo (1551).

-He was then present at the Siege of Tripoli (1551) against the Ottoman Empire, and wrote an account about it in 1553.
+He was then present at the Siege of Tripoli against the Ottoman Empire, and wrote an account about it in 1553.
 Villegagnon illustrated himself by courageously defending Gaspard de Vallier, the vanquished Commander of Tripoli, who was being heavily criticized by the Grand Master d'Homedes who wished to assign all the blame for the defeat on him.
 Nicolas de Villegagnon staunchly defended him and exposed the duplicity of d'Homedes.